Epicles (admiral)

 Fleet of triremes made up of photographs of the modern full-sized replica Olympias.

-Epicleas was an admiral from Sparta during the Peloponnesian War.
+Epicles (Ἐπικλῆς) was an admiral from Sparta during the Peloponnesian War.

 In 411 BC, the Spartans lost a fleet of 50 ships under the command of Epicleas.
 At the height of the Peloponnesian War, the Spartan fleet was caught in a violent storm while sailing past Mount Athos.
 Of the fifty ships only 12 men survived.